ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-25-what-kind-of-game-is-business.markdown

 The idea of the Infinite Game was amazing.
 It's not the first time I had thought such thoughts.
 I am not formally educated in business; I did Computer Science at University.
-But I have worked with lots of companies while consulting and I had felt these feelings before, noticed these problems, but I never had the coherrent language to describe them.
+But I have worked with lots of companies while consulting and I had felt these feelings before, noticed these problems, but I never had the coherent language to describe them.
 This video made an impact on me by giving a way to describe what I felt for the first time.

 The video gives this basic story:

 ### Game Theory

 Game Theory is the modelling on human interaction strategies, and how people act to get what they want.
-There are all sorts of games/models that have been classified based on out behaviour.
+There are all sorts of games/models that have been classified based on out behavior.

 Generally, though, Simon says, there are 2 types of games **Finite Games** and **Infinite Games**.